Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Research Data Management/03_Data-Organisation-and-File-Format.md

 ### Learning Activities

 - **Introduction** (20 mins): Introduction to the topic and the workshop and aligning expectations to learners 'participation.
 - **Case Study** (60 mins): Case study where the learners suggest file formats for a fictional PI and research project.
 The aim is to get the learners to weigh the benefits and disadvantages of different formats in the context of the research field's traditions and requirements.
 Consequently, they will have to argue for and against open/closed format considering factors such as accessibility, longevity and data integrity.
-Resources 1 &ndash; 3 can be shared with learners to refer to during this activity.
+Resources 1&ndash;3 can be shared with learners to refer to during this activity.

 ### Materials to Prepare